JVM Runtime Metrics

 It may take a few minutes for these metrics to become available after the steps above are completed.

-Heap and Non-heap Memory
+Heap Memory Usage

 Language runtime metrics collects data from the JVM running on your dyno.
 The overall impact of JVM metrics collection on application performance is minimal.
 In our testing we observed the following: